mwong770/Giphy-Fun/README.md

 ## <a name="features"></a> :boom: Features

-* When the user clicks a gif topic, it displays 10 non-animated gifs
+* When users click a gif topic, it displays 10 non-animated gifs
-* When the user clicks one of the gifs, it animates
+* When users click one of the gifs, it animates
-* When the user clicks an animated gif, it stops playing
+* When users click an animated gif, it stops playing
 * Users can see the gifs' rating (PG, G, so on) displayed under it
-* The user can create additional topic buttons by inputting their desired topic
+* Users can create additional topic buttons by inputting a topic and clicking 'Add'
 * Users can clear the buttons and gifs by clicking 'Clear All'